-During the early summer months, the beautiful red and green rhubarb stalks are hand picked, graded, and packed in 10 lb. boxes, ready for market.
+During the early summer months, 25 acres of the beautiful red and green rhubarb stalks are hand picked, graded, and packed in 10 lb. boxes, ready for market.

 Lennox Farm is a GAP Certified Grower

 CanadaGAP™ is a food safety program for companies that produce and handle fruits and vegetables.
 It is designed to help implement and maintain effective food safety procedures within fresh produce operations.

 Two manuals, one specific to Greenhouse operations, the second for other fruit and vegetable operations, have been developed by the horticultural industry and reviewed for technical soundness by Canadian government officials.
 The manuals are designed for companies implementing Good Agricultural Practices (GAPs) in their production, packing and storage operations, and for repackers and wholesalers implementing Good Manufacturing Practices (GMPs) and HACCP programs.